 For added inspiration, try combining these patties withsome of our other favorite recipes.
 Our bite-sized Cashew Pesto Stuffed Cherry Tomatoes and our Asparagus with Lemon Skyr provide additional flavor and nutrition to these already healthy burgers.
 Can’t decide which to pair first with this dish?
 Make a double batch and refrigerate or freeze the leftovers for later and try them all.

 Simple Black Bean Burgers

-- 2 -14.5 oz cans black or pinto beans, drained and rinsed
+- 2 (14.5 ounce) can black or pinto beans, drained and rinsed

 - 2 cloves garlic, crushed

-- Combine all ingredients except oil in the food processor and blend until well mixed.
+Combine all ingredients expect the olive oil in the food processor and blend until well mixed.
 Make sure that the texture is slightly chunky.

-- Place the burgers in the pan and cook about 6-8 minutes each side, until warmed and the outside is slightly crispy.
+Place the burgers in the pan and cook about 6-8 minutes on each side, until warmed and the outside is slightly crispy.

 Leftovers keep well for 2-3 days in the refrigerator.
-These freeze well--wrap them in parchment paper and put them in a freezer safe container or plastic bag.
+These also freeze well-wrap them in parchment paper and put them in a freezer safe container or plastic bag.
 Freeze for 2 months.

 Serving size: 1 burger Calories: 170 calories, Fat: 4.5 grams, Saturated fat: 0.5 grams, Carbohydrates: 25 grams, Sugar: 1 grams, Sodium: 255 milligrams, Fiber: 8 grams, Protein: 9 grams, Cholesterol: 0 milligrams